dotnet/docs/docs/standard/base-types/regular-expression-language-quick-reference.md

 <a name="backreference_constructs"></a>
 ## Backreference Constructs
  A backreference allows a previously matched subexpression to be identified subsequently in the same regular expression.
-The following table lists the backreference constructs supported by regular expressions in the .NET Framework.
+The following table lists the backreference constructs supported by regular expressions in .NET.
 For more information, see [Backreference Constructs](backreference-constructs-in-regular-expressions.md).

 |Backreference construct|Description|Pattern|Matches|
 |-----------------------------|-----------------|-------------|-------------|